John Auchmoutie

-John Auchmoutie of Scoughall (floruit 1580–1635) was a Scottish courtier and performer in masques.
+John Auchmoutie of Scoughall (floruit 1580–1635) was a Scottish courtier and officer of the royal wardrobe.
+He was also known as John Auchmoutie of Gosford.

 Career

 He was groom of the bed chamber and master and keeper of the royal wardrobe in Scotland.
 His sister, Elizabeth Auchmoutie, was one of the nurses of Princess Elizabeth at Linlithgow Palace.
+He inherited Scoughall after the death of his brother Robert Auchmoutie.
+His mother, Margaret Gib, was buried at Auldhame Kirk in October 1637.

 In July 1600 he and other young men of the royal household including Robert Ker, John Ramsay, John Murray and George Murray were bought green outfits for hunting.

 Scoughall is near North Berwick.
 The surname was sometimes spelled "Auchmowtie" or Auchmowty" or "Acmooty".

-After the Union of Crowns, Auchmoutie had a patent for dye materials.

-James Auchmoutie, masque dancer

-James Auchmoutie travelled to Heidelberg in April 1613 with Princess Elizabeth after her marriage to Frederick V of the Palatinate, ranked in the accounts with Patrick Abercromby.
-John Chamberlain mentions an Auchmoutie (who had been in Padua and Venice) as one of the "most principal and lofty" of ten "high" dancers, five English, five Scottish, in the medley mask, The Irish Masque of Ben Jonson, performed during celebrations at the wedding of Robert Carr, 1st Earl of Somerset and Frances Howard in December 1613.
-Auchmoutie performed in the masque For the Honour of Wales by Ben Jonson first performed on 17 February 1618.
-A 1618 bill for yellow masque costumes for "Mr Carre, Mr Abercromby, and Mr Auchmouty", each costing £55, relates to this performance.